Trazodone Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Tightness in the chest

-Quitting Trazodone “cold turkey” can result in many of the uncomfortable withdrawal symptoms listed above, but a medical detox program can provide safe, comfortable, and effective treatment for Trazodone withdrawal.
+If you suddenly stop taking Trazodone after being on it for an extended time, you will experience uncomfortable withdrawal symptoms.
+Quitting Trazodone cold turkey can result in many of the uncomfortable withdrawal symptoms listed above, but a Trazodone detox program can provide safe, comfortable, and effective treatment for withdrawal.

 Trazodone withdrawal symptoms, as well as their severity and duration, will vary from person to person, so it is impossible to provide a timeline that accurately depicts Trazodone withdrawal.
 However, in most cases, symptoms will gradually lessen and subside one to two weeks after a person has successfully stopped using Trazodone.
-Some people may still experience withdrawal symptoms for several months after quitting Trazodone.
+Some people may still experience withdrawal symptoms for several months after quitting and completing Trazodone detox.

 Factors that influence the severity and duration of Trazodone withdrawal symptoms include: